 Produce less.
 Distribute it fairly.
 Create a greener world for all.

-Welcome to Green Social Thought’s collection of economics articles.
-Take a deep dive into green economics perspectives.
+Welcome to Green Social Thought’s collection of labor and economics articles.
+Take a deep dive into green economics and labor perspectives.
 As advocates for environmental responsibility and social justice, we bring you insights into a transformative economic approach that challenges the status quo, particularly degrowth and union and worker rights.

 In a world grappling with the consequences of excessive consumption and environmental degradation, degrowth stands as a bold alternative.
 Our articles explore the the green vision of reshaping our economic landscape, with a particular focus on scaling down unnecessary and detrimental aspects, such as military expenditures and empowering workers through unionization.